jpetazzo/jpetazzo.github.io/_posts/2013-11-17-flynn-docker-paas.markdown

 be able to cater for everyone's needs, just make sure that you can replace it with a more suitable version!

-I blieve that those principles are good not only for Flynn, not only for PAAS, but for most distributed systems out there.
+Those principles are good not only for Flynn, not only for PAAS, but for most distributed systems out there.

 ## Service discovery

-Service discovery is a key part in any distributed system, so I believe that it deserves a section of its own.
+Service discovery is a key part in any distributed system, so it deserves a section of its own.

 ### Etcd